-We all know that grooming our dogs can be a messy business, but with this little device, the fur is kept in the brush until you push the button.
+We all know that cockapoo grooming can be a messy business, but with this little device, the fur is kept in the cockapoo brush until you push the button.
 The fur that you have removed can fall straight into the bin.

-The manufacturers are confident in their product and offer a guarantee.
-Meaning you get a replacement brush or your money back if anything does go wrong.
+The manufacturers are confident in their products and offer a guarantee.
+You get a replacement cockapoo dog brush or your money back if anything goes wrong.

 Poodle Pet Dematting Fur Rake Comb

-Don’t be intimidated about how this looks.
-It is a great tool because it gets under the knots and tangles to gently cut the hair.
-The teeth of the comb have little blades all the way down which cuts right through the knots and matting.
-The long prongs ease the loose hair out of the way.
-It has a thumb rest on it which means you can control even the slightest movement which will help you get to the tangles without hurting your dog.
+Don’t be intimidated by how this looks.
+It is an excellent tool because it gets under the knots and tangles to cut the hair gently.
+The teeth of the comb have little blades down that cut right through the knots and matting.
+The extended prongs ease the loose hair out of the way.
+It has a thumb rest on it, which means you can control even the slightest movement, which will help you get to the tangles without hurting your dog.

 The handle is made from heavy-duty rubber, and the textured wavy ridges make it comfortable to hold.
 Because of this, you will be able to groom for as long as it takes with ease, without slips or accidents.

 The long steel blades reach into the fur and break up knots, making it great for undercoat grooming.
-You will finish grooming quicker!
+You will finish your cockapoo grooming quicker!

-This comb has a hole at the end so you can hang the comb up, keeping it safely out of the hands of children.
-It’s made of heavy-duty rubber and stainless steel so you can rely on it for years to come.
+This comb has a hole at the end so you can hang it up, keeping it safely out of children’s hands.
+It’s made of heavy-duty rubber and stainless steel, so you can rely on it for years to come.

 Customers are pleased with this comb.
-Long silky haired dogs like collies are found to be more tolerant to grooming, which bodes well if you have a smoother haired cockapoo.
+Long silky-haired dogs like collies are more tolerant to grooming, which bodes well if you have a smoother-haired cockapoo.
 Even a customer with an Australian labradoodle found her dog, although not keen on being groomed, put up with this comb, even on her tail!

-Owners of both cockapoos and cavapoos have found this comb to be useful at getting out those dreaded matty bits.
+Owners of both cockapoos and cavapoos have found this comb to help get out those dreaded matty bits.

 Pet Magasin Grooming Scissors Kits

-This set of two pairs of scissors is an important part of your dog grooming kit.
-The Cockapoo Club GB recommends thinning scissors for your dog’s facial hair, to keep it out of his eyes and when we found this set with its awesome reviews, we knew this would be the set we would recommend.
+This set of two pairs of scissors is an integral part of your cockapoo grooming kit.
+The Cockapoo Club GB recommends thinning scissors for your dog’s facial hair to keep it out of his eyes, and when we found this set with its excellent reviews, we knew this would be the set we would recommend.

-The scissors have rounded ends which prevents you from accidentally poking your dog and injuring him.
+The scissors have rounded ends, preventing you from accidentally poking your dog and injuring him.
 It makes it much safer around sensitive areas.

-It’s comfortable for you, too – soft rubber handles give good grip, and ergonomic finger rests on both scissors are contoured to be easy-to-use.
-They are lightweight and adjustable, great for trimming, but they can also be used for thinning too.
+It’s comfortable for you, too – soft rubber handles give a good grip, and ergonomic finger rests on both scissors are contoured to be easy to use.
+They are lightweight and adjustable, great for trimming, but can also be used for thinning.

 Customers are so pleased with these scissors!
-Again, and again they reference the safety tips, it gives owners the confidence to trim their dog’s faces.
-Many dogs frightened of being groomed have their owners use these scissors and the dogs are fine.
-The dogs are picking up on their owner’s new-found confidence and trust their human-parents.
-They are very sharp too, which sounds a bit intimidating but makes them safer – there is no pulling on the fur just “snip” and it’s done.
+Again and again, they reference the safety tips, it gives owners the confidence to trim their dog’s faces.
+Many dogs frightened of being groomed have their owners use these scissors, and the dogs are fine.
+The dogs are picking up on their owner’s newfound confidence and trust in their human parents.
+They are very sharp too, which sounds a bit intimidating but makes them safer – there is no pulling on the fur, just “snip”, and it’s done.